phaserjs/phaser/README.md

 * New: World.visible boolean added, toggles rendering of the world on/off entirely.
 * New: Polygon class & drawPolygon method added to Graphics (thanks rjimenezda)
 * New: Added Group.iterate, a powerful way to count or return child that match a certain criteria.
 Refactored Group to use iterate, lots of repeated code cut.
-* New: Added Group.sort, can sort the Group based on any given numeric property (x, y, health), finally you can do depth-sorting :)
+* New: Added Group.sort.
+You can now sort the Group based on any given numeric property (x, y, health), finally you can do depth-sorting :) Example created to show.
 * Fixed: Mouse.stop now uses the true useCapture, which means the event listeners stop listening correctly (thanks beeglebug)
 * Fixed: Input Keyboard example fix (thanks Atrodilla)
 * Fixed: BitmapText.destroy now checks if it has a canvas before calling parentNode on it.
+* Fixed: Group.swap had a hellish to find bug that only manifested when B-A upward swaps occured.
+Hours of debugging later = bug crushed.
 * Updated: ArcadePhysics.updateMotion applies the dt to the velocity calculations as well as position now (thanks jcs)
 * Updated: RequestAnimationFrame now retains the callbackID which is passed to cancelRequestAnimationFrame.
 * Updated: Button now goes back to over state when setFrames used in action (thanks beeglebug)